 When considering adding value to your home with a knock-out floor plan, it’s essential that you nail what is already there.
 It could be as simple as adding a study nook to the kitchen.

-It doesn’t have to be structural.
+You don’t have to make structural changes.
 It could be something as simple as adding extra storage at a higher level above the kitchen cupboards or increasing the footprint slightly of the kitchen island to create an entertaining kitchen rather than just a functional kitchen.
 I share my top tips to rejig a floor plan here.

 About Naomi Findlay